Myth: Curved bananas have been banned by Brussels bureaucrats, with shops ordered not to sell fruit which is too small or abnormally bent.

 Sources: The Sun, Daily Mirror, Daily Mail, Daily Express (21 September 1994)

 Truth: Yes … and no. Curved bananas have not been banned.
 In fact, as with the supposed banning of curved cucumbers, the Commission regulation classifies bananas according to quality and size for the sake of easing the trade of bananas internationally.

-1) These are minimal rules, applied slely to green, unripe bananas, rather than those destined for the processing industry.
+1) These are minimal rules, applied solely to green, unripe bananas, rather than those destined for the processing industry.

-2) These standards should improve the quality of banans produced within the Commmunity.
-They should thus be able command a higher price in the Community markets.
+2) These standards should improve the quality of bananas produced within the Community.
+They should thus be able to command a higher price in the Community markets.
 This should also help reduce Community aid and therefore relieve pressure on the Community budget.

-3) Far from being an intereference in trade these norms should facilitate it throughout the Community
+3) Far from being an interference in trade these norms should facilitate it throughout the Community